QUESTIONS ANSWERED FOR NEW LANDLORDS

-Once an application is received, all references are thoroughly checked by our Property Managers, which can include a National Tenancy Database credit check (cost $8.00).
-As a Landlord, you make the final decision when selecting your Tenant and we will decline any unsuitable tenants.
+Once an application is received, all references are thoroughly checked by our Property Managers.
+As a Landlord, you make the final decision when selecting your Tenant.

-This is a very important detailed report that is completed by the Property Manager prior to the commencement of the tenancy.
-Photos can also be taken for the file to reduce any conflicts when the Tenants vacate.
+This is a very important, comprehensive report that is completed by the Property Manager prior to the commencement of the tenancy.
+Photos are taken for the file to reduce any conflicts when the Tenants vacate.
 This report serves as evidence, to the state of the property prior the tenancy.

 Security Deposit (Bond)